-Another aspect of my work focuses on understanding susceptibility to infections in children with Sickle Cell Disease.
-This work is undertaken in collaboration with Dr Subarna Chakravorty and has been generously funded by The Rosetrees Trust.
+Other aspects of my research focus on understanding how malaria causes susceptibility to other infections, such as Non-Typhoid Salmonella bacteremia, and understanding and predicting susceptibility to infections in children with Sickle Cell Disease.
+Our work in Sickle Cell Disease is undertaken in collaboration with Dr Subarna Chakravorty and Dr Kirstin Lund and has been generously funded by The Rosetrees Trust.

-et al., 2015, Impairment of neutrophil oxidative burst in children with sickle cell disease is associated with heme oxygenase-1, Haematologica, Vol:100, ISSN:0390-6078, Pages:1508-1516
+et al., 2015, Impairment of neutrophil oxidative burst in children with sickle cell disease is associated with heme oxygenase-1, Haematologica - the Hematology Journal, Vol:100, ISSN:0390-6078, Pages:1508-1516

 Cunnington AJ, Riley EM, Walther M, 2013, Stuck in a rut?
 Reconsidering the role of parasite sequestration in severe malaria syndromes, Trends in Parasitology, Vol:29, ISSN:1471-4922, Pages:585-592